kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

 | `['a', 'b']`               | List output       | `return [a, b]`                     |
 | `dict(key1='a', key2='b')` | Dictionary output | `return dict(key1=a, key2=b)`       |

-Any combinations of the above are possible, except nodes of the form `node(f, None, None)` (at least a single input or output needs to be provided).
+Any combinations of the above are possible, except nodes of the form `node(f, None, None)` (at least a single input or output must be provided).

 ## `**kwargs`-only node functions

-Sometimes, when creating reporting nodes for instance, you need to know the names of the datasets that your node receives, but you may not have this information in advance.
-This can be solved by defining a `**kwargs`-only function, like so:
+Sometimes, when creating reporting nodes for instance, you need to know the names of the datasets that your node receives, but you might not have this information in advance.
+This can be solved by defining a `**kwargs`-only function:

 ```python
 def reporting(**kwargs):